Originally written for the iPod Touch in September 2015, updated August 2022

 In order of security, then cost:

-Keep in mind that the newer the chip is, the longer that Apple will support it with security patches.
+Keep in mind that the newer the chip, the longer that Apple will support it with security patches.
+Do not use a device no longer getting the latest version iPadOS/iOS.

 Why is the A12 (or greater) chip so important?